 - The Capay Cemetery District has not been audited or had a financial review since fiscal year 2008/09.
 The Cemetery District Board should ensure that audits are performed of the Cemetery District's accounts, records, and endowment care fund, as required by law, and provide any necessary documentation to the auditor.
 Yolo County should arrange for financial reviews of the Cemetery District in accordance with Government Code Section 26909.
 An audit should occur annually, unless the Cemetery Board and Board of Supervisors authorize alternative financial reviews, with audits occurring no less frequently than every five years.
 The county auditor should either conduct the audit, or contract with a public accountant to do so.
 If the Yolo County Department of Financial Services (DFS) determines that it does not have the resources to continue providing such audits, the County should solicit proposals from qualified CPAs or accounting firms to provide the audit or agreed upon procedures review for the five cemetery districts that do not provide their own.
 Contracts can be batched in 3 or 5 year increments for cost savings, as determined by County policy and approved by the Cemetery District and Board of Supervisors.
-The costs should be apportioned to the districts participating in the audit/review by a formula determined by DFS in consultation with the districts (i.e. by total revenue, for example). - Regarding the storage of District records, it is common practice with small districts to keep its records in private homes.
+The costs should be apportioned to the districts participating in the audit/review by a formula determined by DFS in consultation with the districts (i.e. by total revenue, for example). - Regarding the storage of District records, Consider the best methods for the District to create a backup of computer files and determine a safe place to secure District records.
+It is common practice with small districts to keep its records in private homes, which.
 This makes the District records potentially vulnerable to damage, loss, or lack of access with staff/board changes.
 LAFCo strongly recommends the District consider the best methods for it to create a backup of computer files and create a safe place to secure District records.
 Also consider worst-case scenario and succession planning in case of an unexpected loss of a staff and/or board member. - The District should consider establishing a website to provide transparent information to the public regarding board members, meetings, financial information, audits, etc. The California Special Districts Association has partnered with StreamlineWeb who provides a fully supported and hosted website template for special districts.
-For the Capay Cemetery District the cost would be \$50 if a CSDA member or \$75 if a non-member.
+For the Capay Cemetery District the cost would be \$50 if as a CSDA member or \$75 for non-members.
 More information is available at www.getstreamline.com/web/ a) LAFCo is not aware of any other service delivery issues not already addressed in the MSR.

-7. OTHER ISSUES Any other matter related to effective or efficient service delivery, as required by commission policy.
-YES MAYBE NO a) Are there any other service delivery issues that can be resolved by the MSR/SOI process?
-YES -
+Any Any other matter related to effective or efficient service delivery, as required by commission policy.
+YES MAYBE NO a) Are there any other service delivery issues that can be resolved by the MSR/SOI process? $\boxtimes$